Powering the Moon

-Wireless energy from lunar orbit, enabling operations during the 14-day lunar night.
+Wireless energy from lunar orbit, enabling continuous surface operations, day and night, for the first time.

 Main challenges